Karthik-Pydishetty/TransE-KGQA/README.md

    - Follow PEP 8 for Python code
    - Add docstrings to all functions and classes
    - Write unit tests for new features
-   - Run tests before committing: `pytest tests/`
+   - Run tests before committing: `python -m unittest discover -p "*_test.py"`

 4. **Committing Changes**:
    - Use descriptive commit messages